christensenjairus/ClusterCreator/README.md

     * 4 cores, 4GB RAM, 30GB disk
   * 3 external etcd nodes
     * 2 cores, 2GB RAM, 30GB disk
-  * 2 worker nodes of class `backup`
+  * 3 worker nodes of class `storage`
-    * 2 cores, 2GB RAM, 100GB disk
+    * 2 cores, 2GB RAM, 30GB os disk, 100GB extra disk (for a future ceph cluster)
-  * 3 worker nodes of class `db`
+  * 3 worker nodes of class `database`
     * 4 cores, 8GB RAM, 50GB disk
   * 5 worker nodes of class `general`
-    * 8 cores, 4GB RAM, 30GB os disk, 100GB extra disk (for a future ceph cluster)
+    * 8 cores, 4GB RAM, 30GB os disk

 *Note: If you add a new worker class, you will need to edit `ansible/helpers/ansible-hosts.txt.j2` to account for it so that it is added to `ansible/tmp/ansible-hosts.txt` at runtime.*